Workplace Safety and Health

 Contractor Occupational Health and Safety

-HIWIN holds an annual meeting for contractor agreement organization to promote, consult, and communicate occupational health and safety regulations.
-In 2023, a total of 206 contractors participated.
+HIWIN holds an annual meeting for contractor coordination meetings to promote, consult, and communicate occupational health and safety regulations.
+In 2024, a total of 195 contractors participated.
 Before contractors enter HIWIN factories, they undergo contractor safety training and testing.
 In addition to occupational safety and health personnel auditing the safety of contractor operations, HIWIN has implemented measures to enhance safety management, encouraging all employees to actively participate in safety oversight and immediately uncover and eliminate any safety risks.
 Employees that identify a safety hazard in contractor operations can report it to the Occupational Safety and Health Department and the contractor management unit.
-In 2023, audits of contractor operational safety identified 66 potential hazards, which were mainly in the categories of safety and health management (22%) and protective equipment management (18%).
+In 2024, audits of contractor operational safety identified 37 potential hazards, which were mainly in the categories of Operational Management (54%) and Working at height (22%).
 Contractors were required to address and correct these hazards within a specified timeframe.

 Occupational Accident Improvement

-In terms of contractor operations, due to the implementation of strict construction safety controls and supervision systems in 2023, there were no incidents of minor or disabling injuries.
+Regarding contractor operations, due to the ongoing implementation of strict construction safety controls and supervision systems, there were no cases of minor or disabling injuries reported in 2024.

 In order to consistently improve employee operational safety, HIWIN has been collecting historical data on occupational hazards.
 As a result, we are developing initiatives to enhance workplace safety, which include:

-① Reducing disabling injury frequency rate (F.R.) and disabling injury severity rate (S.R.): Implement safety culture projects, conduct safety knowledge and skills accreditation, and compile a risk map to reduce risks of relevant occupational disasters.
+• Reducing disabling injury frequency rate (F.R.) and disabling injury severity rate (S.R.): Implement safety culture projects, conduct safety knowledge and skills certification programs, and compile a risk map to reduce risks of relevant occupational disasters.

-② Supporting weaker units through cross and dynamic inspections, providing guidance on addressing deficiencies, and offering quarterly educational training.
+• Supporting underperforming units through cross and dynamic inspections, providing guidance on addressing deficiencies, and offering quarterly educational training.

 Voluntary reporting of near miss incidents

 HIWIN has implemented a standard operating procedure to address near miss incidents.
 This procedure allows all employees to proactively report such incidents and provide specific improvement suggestions through an online system.
 When a near miss occurs, the responsible units are promptly notified to confirm and conduct an investigation.
 Immediate measures are taken to prevent the incident from escalating.
 We continuously strive to enhance workplace safety through initiatives such as environmental optimization, safety promotion, and regular inspection of protective equipment.
 Near miss incidents are considered as indicators of our occupational health and safety performance and are integrated into our assessment and rewards mechanism.
-In 2023, a total of 6 near miss incidents were reported, resulting in a Near Miss Frequency Rate of 0.01Note.
+In 2024, a total of 7 near miss incidents were reported, resulting in a near miss incident rate of 0.01Note.

 Safety and health education and training